 - 3.1.
-Each year the council undertakes a comprehensive review of the governance arrangements that are required to support the council's financial and operational controls.
-The annual review of governance arrangements informs the Governance Statement which is included within the council's Annual Accounts. - 3.2.
-On 1 April 2016, the Delivering Good Governance in Local Government framework came into effect and the corresponding guidance for Scottish Local Authorities was published in December 2016.
+Each year, the Council undertakes a comprehensive review of the governance arrangements that are required to support the Council's financial and operational controls.
+The annual review of governance arrangements informs the Governance Statement which is included within the Council's Annual Accounts. - 3.2.
+On 1 April 2016, a governance framework, Delivering Good Governance in Local Government came into effect, and the guidance for Scottish Local Authorities was published in December 2016.
 This framework was established by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE). - 3.3.
-To achieve good governance, the council should be able to demonstrate that its governance structures comply with the principles contained in the CIPFA/SOLACE framework (referred to as 'the framework' from here on) and should, therefore, develop and maintain a Local Code of Governance and governance arrangements reflecting these principles.
-A refreshed Local Code of Corporate Governance (referred to as "the Code" from here on) was developed and approved by the council on 16 May 2018 and compliance with the Code is reviewed as part of the Annual Review of Governance arrangements. - 3.4.
-On 19 June 2019, the Risk and Audit Scrutiny Committee approved a revised reporting process for 2019-20 which is as follows:- - Governance Statement Significant Governance Areas These are areas that have a significant impact on the council's governance arrangements.
-A position statement giving progress against these areas will be provided with the report on the review of the Local Code of Corporate Governance at the end of Quarter 2 and at Quarter 4 with the Governance Statement to the Risk and Audit Scrutiny Committee.
+To achieve good governance, the Council should be able to demonstrate that its governance structures comply with the principles contained in the CIPFA/SOLACE framework (referred to as 'the framework' from here on) and should, therefore, develop and maintain a Local Code of Governance and governance arrangements reflecting these principles.
+A Local Code of Corporate Governance was developed and approved by the Council on 16 May 2018 and this is reviewed, updated and republished annually.
+Compliance with the Code is also reviewed as part of the annual review of governance arrangements.

-- Director's Statement of Assurance Resource Level Areas for Improvement These are actions approved by each Director in their Statement of Assurance.
+- 3.4.
+On 19 June 2019, the Risk and Audit Scrutiny Committee approved a revised reporting process which is as follows:- - Governance Statement Significant Governance Areas These are areas that have a significant impact on the Council's governance arrangements.
+A position statement giving progress against these areas will be provided with the report on the review of the Local Code of Corporate Governance at the end of Quarter 2 and at Quarter 4 with the Governance Statement to the Risk and Audit Scrutiny Committee. - Director's Statement of Assurance Resource Level Areas for ImprovementThese are actions approved by each Director in their Statement of Assurance.
 Progress will be monitored by Resources and reported through the Resource/ Service Planning process at Quarter 2 and Quarter 4. - 3.5.
-The purpose of this report is to advise the Risk and Audit Scrutiny Committee of the findings from the annual compliance check against the Local Code of Corporate Governance, the outcome of the review of the Code and the updated document and an update on progress against the significant governance areas highlighted in the Annual Governance Statement.
+This report advises the Risk and Audit Scrutiny Committee of the findings from the annual compliance check against the Local Code of Corporate Governance; the outcome of the review of the Code and the updated document; and an update on progress against the significant governance areas highlighted in the 2019-20 Annual Governance Statement.

-4. Findings from the Annual Compliance Check Against the Code
+4. Findings from the Annual Compliance Check against the Code

 - 4.1.
-The council annually reviews the effectiveness of its governance arrangements.
-There are a few key sources of assurance that inform this review, however, the main purpose of the Annual Governance Statement is to explain how the council has complied with the principles in its Code and provide assurance as to how these are met. - 4.2.
-The principles in the Code underpin the process for the annual review of governance arrangements and there is a strong golden thread running through the key documents in this process; the Resource/Corporate Self-Assessments; the Director's Statements of Assurance; and the Governance Statement. - 4.3.
-The table at Appendix 1 has been extracted from the 2018-19 Annual Governance Statement and shows the significant elements of the systems and processes that comprise the council's governance arrangements and important changes/developments.
-This section of the statement shows how the council has complied with its Code. - 4.4.
-The External Auditor in their Annual Report to the council highlighted the Annual Governance Statement as good practice stating that it provided a comprehensive account of its governance arrangements, referring to each of the CIPFA/SOLACE principles and how it complies with them.
+The Council annually reviews the effectiveness of its governance arrangements.
+There are a few key sources of assurance that inform this review, however, the main purpose of the Annual Governance Statement is to explain how the Council has complied with the principles in its code and provide assurance as to how these are met. - 4.2.
+The principles in the code underpin the process for the annual review of governance arrangements and there is a strong golden thread running through the key documents in this process, namely the Resource/Corporate Self-Assessments, the Directors' Statements of Assurance and the Governance Statement. - 4.3.
+The table at Appendix 1 has been extracted from the 2019-20 Annual Governance Statement and shows the significant elements of the systems and processes that comprise the Council's governance arrangements and important changes/developments.
+This section of the statement shows how the Council has complied with its code.